aliciaguerra/JavaTutorials/AccessModifiers.md

                            this.format=format;
                            }

-  Here, the format variable of the Logger class is private
+  Here, the format variable of the Logger class is private, so there's no way for other classes to retrieve or set its value directly.

-                           }
+  So to make this variable available to the outside world, we defined two public methods: getFormat(), which returns the value of the format, and setFormat(String), which sets its value.

+  <h2>Public Access Modifier - Public</h2>
+  A class, method, constructor, interface declared public can be accessed from any other class.
+Therefore, fields, methods, blocks declared inside a public class can be accessed from any other class.
+Therefore, fields, methods, blocks, declared inside a public class can be accessed from any class belonging to a Java universe.